openbmc/openbmc/poky/documentation/dev-manual/dev-manual-qemu.rst

 .. note::

-   If you do provide some "illegal" option combination or perhaps you do not provide enough in the way of options, runqemu provides appropriate error messaging to help you correct the problem.
+   If you do provide some "illegal" option combination or perhaps you do not provide enough in the way of options, ``runqemu`` provides appropriate error messaging to help you correct the problem.

--  QEMUARCH: The QEMU machine architecture, which must be "qemuarm", "qemuarm64", "qemumips", "qemumips64", "qemuppc", "qemux86", or "qemux86-64".
+-  `QEMUARCH`: The QEMU machine architecture, which must be "qemuarm", "qemuarm64", "qemumips", "qemumips64", "qemuppc", "qemux86", or "qemux86-64".

--  ``VM``: The virtual machine image, which must be a ``.wic.vmdk`` file.
+-  `VM`: The virtual machine image, which must be a ``.wic.vmdk`` file.
 Use this option when you want to boot a ``.wic.vmdk`` image.
    The image filename you provide must contain one of the following
    strings: "qemux86-64", "qemux86", "qemuarm", "qemumips64",
    "qemumips", "qemuppc", or "qemush4".

--  ROOTFS: A root filesystem that has one of the following filetype
+-  `ROOTFS`: A root filesystem that has one of the following filetype
    extensions: "ext2", "ext3", "ext4", "jffs2", "nfs", or "btrfs".
 If
    the filename you provide for this option uses "nfs", it must provide an explicit root filesystem path.

--  KERNEL: A kernel image, which is a ``.bin`` file.
+-  `KERNEL`: A kernel image, which is a ``.bin`` file.
 When you provide a ``.bin`` file, ``runqemu`` detects it and assumes the file is a kernel image.

--  MACHINE: The architecture of the QEMU machine, which must be one of the following: "qemux86", "qemux86-64", "qemuarm", "qemuarm64", "qemumips", "qemumips64", or "qemuppc".
+-  `MACHINE`: The architecture of the QEMU machine, which must be one of the following: "qemux86", "qemux86-64", "qemuarm", "qemuarm64", "qemumips", "qemumips64", or "qemuppc".
 The MACHINE and QEMUARCH options are basically identical.
 If you do not provide a MACHINE